-1 Calculated values shown in Section 9, "Interchange Transactions," are based on unrounded, underlying data and may differ from calculations based on the rounded values in the tables.
+Calculated values shown in Section 9, "Interchange Transactions," are based on unrounded, underlying data and may differ from calculations based on the rounded values in the tables.

-2 There is one interface pricing point eligible for day-ahead transaction scheduling only (NIPSCO).
+There is one interface pricing point eligible for day-ahead transaction scheduling only (NIPSCO).

-- Linden Variable Frequency Transformer (VFT) Facility.
-In the first three months of 2014, the average hourly flow (PJM to NYISO) was consistent with the real-time average hourly price difference between the PJM Linden Interface and the NYISO Linden Bus.5 The average hourly flow in the first three months of 2014 was -151 MW.6 The flows were consistent with price differentials in 65.4 percent of the hours in the first three months of 2014. - Hudson DC Line.
-In the first three months of 2014, the average hourly flow (PJM to NYISO) was consistent with the real-time average hourly price difference between the PJM Hudson Interface and the NYISO Hudson Bus.7 The average hourly flow during the first three months of 2014 was -180 MW.8 The flows were consistent with price differentials in 62.9 percent of the hours in the first three months of 2014.
+- PJM and New York ISO Interface Prices.
+In the first six months of 2014, the direction of the average hourly flow was inconsistent with the average price difference between PJM/NYIS Interface and at the NYISO/PJM proxy bus.
+The direction of flow was consistent with price differentials in 57.4 percent of the hours in the first six months of 2014. - Neptune Underwater Transmission Line to Long Island, New York.
+In the first six months of 2014, the average hourly flow (PJM to NYISO) was consistent with the real-time average hourly price difference between the PJM Neptune Interface and the NYISO Neptune Bus.
+The direction of flow was consistent with price differentials in 62.1 percent of the hours in the first six month of 2014. - Linden Variable Frequency Transformer (VFT) Facility.
+In the first six months of 2014, the average hourly flow (PJM to NYISO) was consistent with the real-time average hourly price difference between the PJM Linden Interface and the NYISO Linden Bus.
+The direction of flow was consistent with price differentials in 59.0 percent of the hours in the first six months of 2014. - Hudson DC Line.
+In the first six months of 2014, the average hourly flow (PJM to NYISO) was inconsistent with the real-time average hourly price difference between the PJM Hudson Interface and the NYISO Hudson Bus.
+The direction of flow was consistent with price differentials in 61.7 percent of the hours in the first six months of 2014.